mvnaol2026/Gravity-Does-Not-Exist/EN/05_chapters_12-16.md

 Aol physics explains why intra-atomic motion is fundamentally impossible to stop, even under the ultimate cooling of substance.
 Official science records the phenomenon of "zero-point oscillations at absolute zero" but is forced to cover it up with Heisenberg's quantum uncertainty principle.
 In Aol physics, this paradox is resolved purely geometrically.

 Since the material aol space continuously exists at absolutely any point in the cosmos and is fundamentally incapable of ceasing its self-oscillations due to the chaotic packing of aols, it is physically impossible to "turn off" the external impact action on substance.
-For as long as the aol space exists—and it is eternal—aols will vibrate.
-Extreme micro-oscillations with a frequency of 10<sup>13</sup> Hz are not the internal warmth of the atom, but the uneliminable vibration of the aol space.
+For as long as the aol space exists — and it is eternal — aols will vibrate.
+Extreme micro-oscillations with a frequency of **10<sup>13</sup> Hz** are not the internal warmth of the atom, but the uneliminable vibration of the aol space.

 From this follows a most vital general physical conclusion: the value of what science terms absolute zero (–273.15 °C) is not a mystical barrier of nature or the temperature floor of matter, but a strictly fixed background level of the dynamic activity of the aol space itself.
 Absolute zero is a state in which local macroscopic heat (the chaotic motion of the molecules themselves) has been completely squeezed out of the substance, yet the pure, uneliminable through-and-through hum of the medium remains.
 If the base self-oscillations of the Universe's aol space were weaker, then the mathematical benchmark of the ultimate low temperature would appear completely differently in our instruments.